To Use or not to Use Muon: How Simplicity Bias in Optimizers Matters: Theory on Deep Linear Networks

-In this section, we focus on 2 layer deep linear networks.
-First, we lay down the theory behind the learning dynamics with GD \citep{saxe2013exact, gidel2019implicit, jacot2021saddle, zhang2026saddletosaddle}, and Spectral GD \citep{vasudeva2026how}.
-Once we have the theory, we comment on the consequences of Spectral GD and GD traversing different learning trajectories in the loss landscape.
-The theory explains why Spectral GD is learning faster, but also reveals the cost of it: loss of the simplicity bias of GD.
+Here we formalize the theory on training dynamics for deep linear networks for both GD and Spectral GD.
+The well-studied framework of deep linear networks \citep{fukumizu98batch, saxe2013exact, saxe2019mathematical, lampinen2018analytic, ji2019gradient, jacot2021saddle, ziyin2022exact} is particularly interesting for understanding the non-linear learning dynamics in deep models.
+Gradient flow results can be found in the prior work studying the simplicity bias of GD \citep{saxe2013exact, nakkiran2019sgd, gidel2019implicit, jacot2021saddle, zhang2026saddletosaddle}.
+For Spectral GD, we largely focus on the results in \citet{vasudeva2026how}.
+The theory explains why Spectral GD learns faster, but also reveals the cost of it: loss of the simplicity bias of GD.